top of page

 CST Antlers Elk Antler Dog Bones

 Why give your dog an elk antler?
 Because they last!
-They don’t splinter like animal bones.
+When sized correctly, they don’t splinter like animal bones.
 Our antlers are 100% natural.
 No chemicals, preservatives or plastic to worry about.
 And dogs love them!

 The marrow on the inside of the antler is what the dogs are chewing for.
 The antler slowly wears away as they chew.
 When the antler gets too small, please take it away so they don’t try to swallow it whole.
 See our guide on how to choose the right antler for your dog.